 Department of English Language and Literature The English Department offers courses at three levels: introductory, intermediate, and advanced.
 Courses at the introductory level, numbered in the 1000-range, are intended for first-year or beginning students of English.
 Students should note that ENGL 1013 is open only to ESL students, and that ENGL 1016 is prerequisite to ENGL 2013 and to all courses at the 3000-level (except 2000-level courses in Creative Writing and Drama production, which are open to first-year students with the instructor's permission).
+ENGL 1023: Introduction to the Study of Literature is a 3-credit-hour introductory English course.
+Now you may take ENGL 1023 along with any one of the following: ENGL 1003 or ENGL 1203 to fulfill the 6-credit-hours required at the first-year level for the English Minor, Major, or Honours program.
+Or, take the 6-credit-hour (full-year) ENGL 1016 English Literatures in Culture and History.
+Students cannot receive credit for both ENGL 1016 and ENGL 1023; take one or the other, but not both.
 Courses at the intermediate level, numbered in the 2000-range (except ENGL 2013), are general interest courses open not only to students who have completed ENGL1016 and are planning to Minor, Major, or Honour in English, but also to students following other programs who have completed any 30 credit hours of courses at the 1000-level.
 Courses at the advanced level, numbered in the 3000-range, are normally open only to students who have completed ENGL 2013.
 Seminars at the 4000-level are open only first to students who have been accepted into the Honours program.
 Honours Seminars are limited in enrolment and foreground active research, writing, and formal oral presentations.
 Normally, two seminars are offered each year.
 Majors with a GPA of 3.7 or higher may apply to enroll in an Honours Seminar, space permitting.
 Programs The Department offers the following programs: